piraeusdatastore/website/content/_index.md

   imgUrl: '/img/kube/linux-native.png',
 }, {
   subtitle: 'Simple',
   desc: 'Manages data accessibility and availability without the need to integrate a complex storage API.
-All the configurations are explicit and  human readable',
+All the configurations are explicit and  human-readable',
   imgUrl: '/img/kube/simple.png',
 }, {
   subtitle: 'High Performance',